 The theme of this year’s event was “Imagine a Better Future,” and the bustling atmosphere of the exhibition floor reflected the optimism and excitement expressed by keynote speakers from AT&T, Verizon and Nokia.
 Sprint’s Executive Chairman Marcelo Claure headlined the event saying, “There are three reasons why 5G is a quantum step forward in connectivity performance: ultra-high speeds, ultra-low latency, and the Internet of Things for billions of devices.
 And there are many amazing use cases that will enable a number of consumer innovations.”

-5G was one of the biggest talking points at the event, all over the exhibition floor, and in most keynote sessions.
+5G was one of the biggest talking points at the event, all over the exhibition floor, and in most keynote sessions, and it’s no surprise considering many different companies like Viavi Solutions and more are working on the testing and deployment of 5G as we’re approaching the hopeful release for 5G in major cities and locations.
 There were several interesting use cases of the new radio access technology on display at Innovation City, and the conference program featured over 400 speakers highlighting other topics such as artificial intelligence, IoT, cybersecurity, content and media, drones, blockchain, policy and regulation.
 Team Trillium engaged with a Tier-1 mobile operator about autonomous driving and V2X use cases as some of the key drivers of their 5G investments and network rollout.

 It’s difficult to closely examine what happened at the mobile industry’s key event in Los Angeles without talking about Hollywood and the entertainment industry at-large.
 Entertainment is one of the leading drivers of the mobile telecom industry; moreover, content distributors such as Facebook, YouTube, Netflix and Amazon Prime already make up a gigantic part of mobile network traffic.
 With the U.S. set to lead the 5G revolution, the three largest mobile operators are already touting new mobile 5G networks as the foundation for video consumption everywhere.